benfaerber/liquid-ml/README.md

 and liquid_object = value Obj.t
 ```

 These are all the possible values that can be passed to a filter or stored in the execution context.
 Date is powered by the library [Calendar](https://github.com/ocaml-community/calendar).
-Object is a custom `Caml.Map` defined in the file `syntax.ML`.
+Object is a custom `Stdlib.Map` defined in the file `syntax.ML`.

 Identifiers are represented as string lists.
 The ID `apple` is represented as `["apple"]`.
 The ID `collection.products[0].title` is represented as `["collection"; "products"; "0"; "title"]`.